-- Extreme/high risk: friable (un-bonded) ACM that has deteriorated significantly.
-The material is readily accessible and prone to further disturbance, or unsealed friable asbestos material. - Moderate risk: minor deterioration of the ACM is evident, and/or the ACM is prone to mechanical disturbance due to routine building activity and/or maintenance. - Low risk: ACM shows no signs or very minor signs of damage/deterioration.
+- Very High/Extreme risk: friable (un-bonded) ACM that has deteriorated significantly.
+The material is readily accessible and prone to further disturbance, or unsealed friable asbestos material. - Medium/High risk: minor deterioration of the ACM is evident, and/or the ACM is prone to mechanical disturbance due to routine building activity and/or maintenance. - Low risk: ACM shows no signs or very minor signs of damage/deterioration.
 Regular access to the ACM is unlikely to cause significant deterioration if the material is adequately sealed.